loadingshaders/Raether/README.md

 ## References

-Some of the references that I have followed and helped me dearly while working in this projects
+Some of the references that I have followed and helped me dearly while working in this project

 - The Cherno's [Ray Tracing](https://www.youtube.com/watch?v=gfW1Fhd9u9Q&list=PLlrATfBNZ98edc5GshdBtREv5asFW3yXl)  series
 - The [Rtiow](https://raytracing.github.io/books/RayTracingInOneWeekend.html) Book from Peter Shirley